 The very first Edgebot I built using spare parts and about 20 minutes, more importantly however, is that I used geared servo motors and small Lego wheels connected using a large amount of hot glue (I really don't refrain from using hot-glue :D) Although the end result had a reasonable amount of torque, it was quite slow and the amount of work that was required to both 360 degree hack and DC (rather than PWM) hack the servo did not make it a fast and easy process.
 Also, even the cheapest servos are relatively expensive.

 You can see the servo motors at the back, along with the crudely attached wheels.
+It is not my circuit design; the original circuit design can be found here |

 The final type of motors are the geared motors, which are similar to servo motors, but typically have a lower gear ratio so that they travel faster.
 Unlike servo motors, geared motors do not require any hacking to make them function as robot wheels.
 Geared motors are the same price as, or slightly more expensive than, servo motors, but as they require no work for them to function correctly, it would typically be worth it.